"Everybody has an addiction; mine happens to be success."

 This also explains his prolific output and willingness to experiment across genres rather than staying in one lane.

-Understanding Drake as a Type 3 reveals why his combination of vulnerability and ambition resonated so powerfully in hip-hop culture.
-His psychological makeup—the success addiction, the fear of being outworked, the strategic authenticity—created a blueprint that countless artists now follow.
-The next time you hear Drake switching flows or sharing personal struggles in his lyrics, you'll recognize the deeper psychology of someone driven to stay valuable while remaining human.
+Understanding Drake as a Type 3 reveals why his combination of vulnerability and ambition resonated so powerfully in hip-hop culture, and why his response to the Kendrick beef has been so revealing.
+His psychological makeup (the success addiction, the fear of being outworked, the strategic authenticity, and the inability to accept defeat) created a blueprint that countless artists now follow.

 Disclaimer This analysis of Drake's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Drake.